-Bovada, an offshore betting website, has been banned from Michigan after a state-issued cease-and desist order.
+Bovada, an offshore betting website, has been banned from Michigan after weeks of being ordered to cease and desist by the state’s regulator.

 Harp Media BV, the operator of Bovada in the Netherlands, had 14 days to stop Michigan residents using the services.